Lime Kiln Point State Park

 Touring San Juan Island

 The park was our main destination for photos, but since we arrived early we had all day to explore the entire island for more subject matter.
 Another lighthouse at Cattle Point at the southern tip of the island was on my shoot list.
-However, lighting conditions there we not very good so I’ll need to return in the future to photograph it.
+However, the lighting conditions there we not very good so I’ll need to return in the future to photograph it.

 While on San Juan Island you can also check out English Camp and American Camp.
 These are part of San Juan Island National Historical Park.
 Not many people know that The United States and Great Britain nearly went to war in 1859 over possession of the island.
 The only casualty of this near conflict was a pig.
 Thus the incident went down in history to be known as The Pig War.